-Join Martin Guidry for an in-depth discussion in this video Setting up for the course, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Setting up for the course, part of SQL Server 2012: Designing Database Solutions.

 - For this course, we'll be using the AdventureWorks sample database provided by Microsoft.
 You can locate this by going to your favorite search engine and searching for AdventureWorks.
 The specific version we're looking for is the 2012 version so you might wanna include that in your search also.
 When downloading, be aware that there are different versions based on the different releases of SQL Server such as 2008 or 2012 and also there is a specific version of AdventureWorks for data warehousing.